Do you have a blog? Do this to improve your SEO positioning

 What is SEO?

-SEO stands for Search Engine Optimization, which means search engine optimization.
-This method is free, that is, you do not pay to obtain a position within the ranking and it is long-term.
+SEO comes from Search Engine Optimization, which means search engine optimization.
+This method is free, that is, you do not pay to obtain a position in the ranking and it is long-term.
 It is done through optimization techniques that are done on a web page so that it is visible in search engines and users can find the website.

 SEO is essential to achieve: